maurelian/eth-registrar-ens/README.md

 # dot-eth-js

 **This package is a work in progress.
-Breaking changes will be made.**
+Breaking changes are likely to be made.**

 ### Todo: